T. J. Leaf: Portland Trail Blazers (2021)

 On April 13, 2021, Leaf signed a two-way contract with the Portland Trail Blazers.

 Guangzhou Loong Lions (2022)

 On January 12, 2022, Leaf joined the Guangzhou Loong Lions of the CBA, and averaged 25 points, 11.7 rebounds and 1.7 blocks per game.

 Beijing Ducks (2022–2024)

 On October 2, 2022, Leaf signed with the Beijing Ducks.

 Nanjing Tongxi Monkey Kings (2024–2025)

 On September 20, 2024, Leaf signed with the Nanjing Monkey Kings.

 Maccabi Tel Aviv (2025–present)

 On June 29, 2025, Leaf signed with Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
-He signed a three year deal with the team.
+He signed a three-year deal with the team.

+In February 2026, Leaf underwent surgery after having a dislocated shoulder.

 National team career

 After being cut by coach Miller from the U.S. Under-19 junior national team in 2015, Leaf joined Israel's under-18 junior national team the following month in July, to play in the 2015 FIBA Europe Under-18 Championship Division B in Austria.
 Although Israel lost 73–72 in the Division B final, Leaf was named tournament's MVP, after averaging 16.1 points per game, on 55 percent shooting, to go along with 8.4 rebounds per game in nine games played.
 In 2018 he said "Playing for the senior [Israel] national team and helping the guys is one goal of my career."